-The Bachelor of Science degree includes coursework to develop understanding of basic principles of biological and physical sciences, mathematics and the social and behavioral sciences.
+The Bachelor of Science degree includes coursework to develop understanding of basic principles of biological sciences, physical sciences, mathematics, and the social and behavioral sciences.
 The SLHS major provides a broad education regarding human communication and communication disorders across the lifespan.
-This degree is also preparatory for clinical degrees in speech-language pathology or audiology, as well as for advanced degrees in speech, language, and hearing sciences or related fields of study.
+This degree is preparatory for clinical degrees in speech-language pathology or audiology, as well as for advanced degrees in speech, language, and hearing sciences or related fields of study.
+The degree also provides a foundation in writing, effective communication, and critical thinking to position graduates as attractive for many careers.